Student Life Resource Toolkit

 The Black Resource Center provides programs, workshops, and a safe physical space for Black undergraduate and graduate students to increase scholarly growth, enhance career pathways, and cultivate a sense of belonging within the USF community.

-The Marshall-Riley Living-Learning Community (MRLLC) allows first-year and sophomore students to live together on campus; share an interest in the historical, intellectual, and political traditions of Black Americans, and engage with the Bay Area Black community through service-learning classes.
+The Marshall-Riley Living-Learning Community (MRLLC) allows first-year and sophomore students to live together on campus; share an interest in the historical, intellectual, and political traditions of Black Americans, and engage with the Bay Area Black community through community-engaged learning classes.
 Throughout the year, students will take courses and participate in programs that examine the construction of race and racial identity, as well as the history, politics, art, experiences and intellectual traditions of Black artists, intellectuals, activists and communities.
 Along the way, students will explore the diverse meanings of “blackness,” the struggles of often-marginalized groups to build healthy and just communities, and how to work effectively with local African American community groups in the Western Addition to document these struggles and preserve their history.

 Center for Academic and Student Achievement (CASA)

 Academic success coaches are primarily available for one-on-one academic coaching, providing a safe environment where students can discuss personal or academic challenges they may be experiencing; this can range from getting advice about changing or exploring majors, study skills, self-advocacy, personal matters (stress, homesickness, financial needs), managing a work-life balance, connecting to campus resources or preparing for graduation.
+We recommend all new students to meet with their academic success coach at least once before the end of their first semester at USF.

 Confidential Resources for Reporting Sexual Misconduct